andreburgaud/xvalidatr/README.md

 dotnet publish
 ```

-Standalone executable:
+Standalone release executable:

 ```
 dotnet publish --configuration Release --self-contained --runtime <runtime_id>
 ```

-For example, the `runtime_id` is `linux-x64` on a Linux x86-64 machine.
+For example, the `runtime_id` is `linux-x64` on a Linux x86-64 machine and `osx-arm64` for a Mac M1 or M2.
 You can find the list of all RIDs at https://learn.microsoft.com/en-us/dotnet/core/rid-catalog.

 Clean the project: